SalehO/Amazon_Price_Tracker/Description.md

 It checks the price every 60 seconds.

 The email sent contains:
-  -Item title
+  1) Item title
-  -Item original price
+  2) Item original price
-  -URL to the item
+  3) URL to the item